KenKundert/inform/README.rst

 """""""

 The Inform class provides the following user accessible methods.
-Most of these methods are also available as functions, which act on the current Inform.
+Most of these methods are also available as functions, which act on the current informer.

 set_logfile():
    Allows you to change the logfile (only available as a method).